 Every now and then you simply need to use the entire power of your Internet connection for something other than torrent downloading.
 Thanks to the clever scheduling features offered by Folx PRO, you can now schedule the downloads at night, when you’re sleeping or when you know you’re not going to be around.
 The control you have extends even more as you can tell the app what to do when the download is finished - exit Folx, shut down or enter sleep mode.

-Synchronize with iTunes
+Synchronize with Apple Music

 Save Login Credentials